These ISPs offer some of the best-priced, fastest, and most reliable fiber internet service.

 Want to learn more about the Kinetic Gig plan, contracts, and internet speed?
 Check out our Windstream review.

-That said, if you live in an area where Windstream offers 1,000 Mbps download speeds for $59 or $75 a month, you’d pay less or about the same as you would for a gigabit internet plan from another ISP.
+That said, if you live in an area where Windstream offers 1,000 Mbps download speeds for closer to $57 a month, you'd pay less or about the same as you would for a gigabit internet plan from another ISP.

 Windstream speed and reliability

-If you’re looking for reliably fast download and upload speeds, you should see if Verizon Fios Home Internet, AT&T Fiber, Frontier FiOS, CenturyLink, or Windstream offer service in your area.
+If you're looking for reliably fast download and upload speeds, you should see if Verizon Fios Home Internet, AT&T Fiber, Frontier Fiber Internet, CenturyLink, or Windstream offer service in your area.

 - Verizon Fios Home Internet: Editor's pick.
 With no contracts, competitive prices, and high scores for customer satisfaction and internet speed, Verizon Fios Home Internet is an excellent choice if you need fiber internet and live in its service area.

-- Frontier FiOS: Best for unlimited data.
-If you need a boatload of data to go with your fast fiber internet speeds, Frontier FiOS is worth checking out.
-We think its 500 and 1,000 Mbps plans are fairly priced, and Frontier was ranked as the fourth fastest provider in the Western US.1
+- Frontier Fiber Internet: Best for unlimited data.
+If you need a boatload of data to go with your fast fiber internet speeds, Frontier Fiber is worth checking out.
+We think its 500 and 1000 Mbps plans are fairly priced, and Frontier was ranked as the 12th fastest provider in the US.1

 - CenturyLink Fiber Internet plan: Best for no contracts.
 Don't know how long you can commit to a fiber internet plan?
 CenturyLink's Fiber Internet package won't rope you into a contract, and it comes at one of the lowest monthly prices we've seen.
 CenturyLink customers were mostly happy with the ISPs internet speed and reliability too.1,2

 - Windstream Kinetic Gig plan: Best for underserved areas.
-Windstream wants to bring high-speed internet to rural areas, and its Kinetic Gig plan shows it’s serious.
-Windstream’s Kinetic Gig plan brings speeds up to 1,000 Mbps to lower-population areas, though it is one of the costlier gig plans out there.
-Still, Windstream customers were pretty happy with their internet speed and reliability,1,2 so Kinetic Gig is likely well worth it–especially if no other ISPs service your area.
+Windstream wants to bring high-speed internet to rural areas, and its Kinetic 1 Gig plan shows it's serious.
+Windstream's Kinetic 1 Gig plan brings speeds up to 1,000 Mbps to lower-population areas, though it is one of the costlier gig plans out there.
+You can also opt for the Windstream Kinetic 2 Gig plan and get speeds up to 2,000 Mbps for $170 per month.
+Still, Windstream customers were pretty happy with the reliability of their internet, so Kinetic 1 Gig is likely well worth it—especially if no other ISPs service your area.2